 How to enter

-The Nancy Rothwell Award 2021 is now open for entries.
+The Nancy Rothwell Award 2021 is now closed for entries.
+Winners will be announced as part of Biology Week 2021.

 Each entrant can submit only one drawing for the award.
 We encourage entrants to enter scans of their specimen drawings rather than photographs.
 Entrants should keep hold of their original drawings as these may be requested at a later date.